The History of Kendo

 What is Kendo?

 Kendo is a form of Japanese sword fighting developed from the samurai art of kenjutsu.

 Two opponents face each other and score points by hitting specific target areas on their opponent’s body with a replica sword made out of bamboo called a shinai.

-While kendo is mostly practiced as a sport today, it also teaches the deadlier traditional sword techniques of the samurai within the kata and is designed to help develop personal growth and character in its practitioners (known as kendoka).
+While kendo is mostly practised as a sport today, it also teaches the deadlier traditional sword techniques of the samurai within the kata and is designed to help develop personal growth and character in its practitioners (known as kendoka).

 Talk the Talk

 The word kendo can be split into two parts, ken, meaning sword and do, meaning the way or path.

 Therefore, kendo is translated to mean the Way of the Sword.
-The forbearer of kendo is the Japanese sword fighting discipline that was as practiced by the samurai known as Kenjutsu, which literally means Sword Technique.
+The forbearer of kendo is the Japanese sword fighting discipline that was practised by the samurai known as Kenjutsu, which literally means Sword Technique.

 Kendo history has its roots in the Heian Period (794 – 1185) of Japan and around 940 CE, specific sword fighting techniques began to be designed and taught to soldiers.
 These moves were developed and perfected over the coming centuries both on and off the battlefield by the samurai as they would be used in war and in private duals.